top of page

 This is a great question.
 Yes, it is safe. over 30 years of extensive studies have found that ultrasound has NOT been shown to cause any harm to mother or baby, in fact, routine scanning of all pregnancies is now normal practice throughout the United States, for example; women who are categorized as High Risk may often have weekly ultrasound through the term of their pregnancy and is especially safe when performed by a trained and qualified sonographer.

-What is the difference between 2D, 3D, 4D, and HD Live?
+What is the difference between 2D, 3D, 4D, and 5D/HD Live?

 Does this take the place of an ultrasound at my doctor’s office?

-ABSOLUTELY NOT.
+It does NOT.
 Women seeking an elective non-diagnostic ultrasound at Itty Bitty Ultrasounds Studio must be receiving treatment with a healthcare provider for prenatal care and must undergo a medical diagnostic ultrasound to confirm their due date, screen for fetal abnormalities, and look for any other pregnancy-related issues, Our sessions are solely to provide our costumers with a memorable experience and no medical diagnosis will be given.

 Do I need an appointment?